The Lubin-Tate Theory of Configuration Spaces: I: Preliminaries

 \begin{definition} A chain complex in $ \Ch_{\geq 0}(\Mod^{\NN}_{R})$ is \textit{levelwise free} if it is a free weighted graded $R $-module in each homological degree (in the sense of Definition \ref{freedef}).
 The terms \textit{levelwise finitely generated}, \textit{levelwise projective}, and \textit{levelwise flat} are defined in a similar way. \end{definition}

 The category $ \Ch_{\geq 0}(\Mod^{\NN}_{R})$ is equipped with the (cofibrantly generated) projective model structure.
-Its weak equivalences are the quasi-isomorphisms, its fibrations are the levelwise surjective chain maps, and its cofibrations are the levelwise injective chain maps with levelwise projective \mbox{cokernel.}
+Its weak equivalences are the quasi-isomorphisms, its fibrations are the levelwise surjections, and its cofibrations are the levelwise injections with levelwise projective \mbox{cokernel.}

 Moreover, $ \Ch_{\geq 0}(\Mod^{\NN}_{R})$ carries a natural symmetric monoidal structures given by the usual tensor product of chain complexes.
 Given chain complexes $M, N \in \Mod^{\NN}_{R}$, the symmetry isomorphism $M\otimes N \cong N \otimes M$ implements the Koszul sign rule with respect to the internal and homological gradings, but not the weight grading: this means that if $m\in M_a(u)_i$ and $n \in N_b(v)_j$, then $m\otimes n \in M\otimes N$ is sent to $(-1)^{i+j+a+b} n \otimes m$ in $ N\otimes M$.